This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let caregivers know you need help.
+Then press the call light button to let healthcare providers know you need help.

-- Bronchoscopy: This test is done to look inside your airway and lungs.
-Caregivers insert a bronchoscope (a tube with a light and magnifying glass on the end) into your mouth and down into your lungs.
-You may get medicine for pain or to help you relax during the test.
+- A bronchoscopy is a test to look inside your airway and lungs.
+Healthcare providers insert a bronchoscope (a tube with a light and magnifying glass) into your mouth and down into your lungs.

-- Biopsy: A sample of lung tissue may be collected during a bronchoscopy.
-The sample will be sent to a lab and checked for abnormal cells.
+- A biopsy is a sample of lung tissue usually collected during a bronchoscopy.
+The sample will be tested for cancer.

-- Bone scan: This test can show if cancer has spread to your bones.
+- A bone scan can show if cancer has spread to your bones.
 You may need a bone scan if you have bone pain.

-- Surgery: This is done on tumors that are small and have not spread to other parts of the body.
+- Surgery may be done on tumors that are small and have not spread to other parts of the body.
 If the tumor cannot be completely removed, surgery may be used to treat complications or to decrease your symptoms.